Terrapin Nesting Project

 The Turtle Conservancy is a proud partner of the Terrapin Nesting Project on Long Beach Island, New Jersey!

 The Terrapin Nesting Project is a grassroots organization founded by Kathy Lacey in 2011 with the ongoing support of the Sierra Club.
 The aim is to restore terrapin populations on Long Beach Island by protecting nests and releasing hatchlings back into the bay.
 Northern Diamondback Terrapins (Malaclemys terrapin terrapin) are native to the East coast of the United States and over the past two centuries have seen their numbers dwindle precipitously.

 Through the grassroots effort of Lacey and her team of volunteers, terrapin numbers are on the rise.
-In 2016 alone, over 2,000 hatchling terrapins were released back into the wild.
+In 2017 alone, over 3,000 hatchling terrapins were released back into the wild.
 In 2018, TNP Leeds Point was added to the Terrapin Nesting Project.
 This program, led by Casey Leone, is helping females reach nesting sites safely across roads and tagging individuals with microchips to help identify population dynamics in the region!